Tsvetelina867/finance-tracker/README.md

 ## API Documentation
 The backend API is documented using Swagger.
 After running the backend, you can access the API documentation at: http://localhost:8080/swagger-ui.html
-The Swagger UI provides a detailed view of all the available endpoints